 The University of Chicago: Biological Sciences Division: Department of Radiology

-Prior to the start of employment, qualified applicants must: 1) have a medical doctorate or equivalent, 2) hold or be eligible for medical licensure in the State of Illinois, 3) be Board certified or eligible in radiology, and 4) have completed a musculoskeletal radiology fellowship or similar training.
+Prior to the start of employment, qualified applicants must: 1) have a medical doctorate or equivalent, 2) hold or be eligible for medical licensure in the State of Illinois, 3) be Board certified or eligible in Radiology, and 4) have completed a fellowship in neuroradiology or equivalent.

-To be considered, those interested must apply through The University of Chicago’s Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/91382.
-Applicants must upload: CV and cover letter.
-Review of applications ends when the position is filled.
+To be considered, those interested must apply through The University of Chicago‚ Academic Recruitment job board, which uses Interfolio to accept applications: http://apply.interfolio.com/99401.
+Applicants must upload: CV, cover letter.
+Review of applications ends when the positions are filled.

 Equal Employment Opportunity Statement